 Just go!
 If you can’t find a friend to go with you, just go on your own.
 Every single girl on our boat was amazing and our skipper, Gregor, was one of the kindest and most responsible guys I have ever met!
 I had the time of my life and I can’t wait to go on another Yacht Week trip, especially now that I know what to expect.
 It is nothing like the real world and it will be an amazing experience!

-Have you been on the Yacht Week?
-Please share your comments and questions below!
+Do you have you been on Yacht Week?
+Please share your stories, tips, and questions in the comments below!